rohanrajpal/blog/_pages/about.md

 ### Research

 - Undergraduate Researcher, [Precog](http://precog.iiitd.edu.in/).
 The social computing lab of IIITD.
 - Working on analyzing the social media data of an Indian app.
-Finding the possibility of an echo chamber within the app.
+Characterizing the role of the NaMo app in shaping political discourse on social media
-- Using NLP techniques like LDA to do Topic Modelling in text
+- Fuzzy matching at scale, TF-IDF matrices cosine similarity, Elasticsearch

 ### Community and Leadership